samliu21/nytec-app/README.md

     <img src="assets/admin-screen.png" width=33%>
 </div>

+## Update Procedure
+1. Make the appropriate changes to the codebase, preferrably in another branch.
+2. Run `expo publish` will push changes directly into the app store.
+3. You may need to upload a new build to the App or Play store if `expo publish` does not suffice.

 ## Overview

 The app uses React Native (Expo) as a code framework, with <a href="https://reactnavigation.org">React Navigation</a> for app navigation and <a href="https://redux.js.org">Redux</a> for state management.
 Firebase is used as the backend and database.